 When you place a maker order, you’re essentially making an offer to the market that other traders can accept.
 Maker orders are usually cheaper than taker orders.
 Some trading platforms, such as MEXC, even offer free maker orders with 0% fees.
 As maker orders never move a market, they are also called “passive market participants”

 The image above displays an order book for Bitcoin.
 Let’s say you want to purchase $1 million worth of Bitcoin at a price of $30,404.
 By placing a limit order, your order will be added into the order book in the row of $30,404.
-Maker orders are filled by taker orders.
-In this case, the market needs over $8.7 worth of Bitcoin to be market sold (taker order) to fill your order.
+Maker orders are filled by taker orders (also known as market orders).
+In this case, the order book needs over $8.7 million worth of Bitcoin to be market sold (taker order) to fill your order.

 Maker orders allow traders to keep control over their trades while adding liquidity and depth into markets while enjoying lower fees.
-Furthermore, maker orders do not affect the market and are considered passive market participants.
-Only taker orders can move the market.
+Furthermore, maker orders do not affect the market price and are considered passive market participants.
+Only taker orders (market orders) can move the market.

 Taker orders explained

 Every time you execute a market order (taker order), you fill the bids or asks in the order book.
 Remember, as explained in the maker order section: Maker orders provide liquidity to the market and are displayed in the order book.
-Taker orders on the other hand take liquidity out of the market.
-As taker orders move the market, they are also known as active market participants.
+Taker orders on the other hand take liquidity out of the market and therefore move the price.
+The price movement due to market orders is also known as “slippage”.

 Let’s use the order book example from above.
 If you want to buy $4 million worth of Bitcoin instantly, you would move the market up by at least $3 as the order books displays $3.62 million worth of Bitcoin on the sell side.
 Only when a taker order, worth over $4 million is executed, the Bitcoin price will reach $30,409.

 One key aspect of taker orders is that they typically come with higher fees than maker orders.
-This is because by executing your trade right away.
+This is because you are executing your trade right away.
 Despite the higher fees, many traders prefer using taker orders due to their speed and convenience.

 If you need to enter or exit a position quickly, using a taker order can help ensure that your trade goes through as soon as possible.